-Parents often volunteer at school as classroom helpers, room parents, library assistants, or field trip chaperones.
-All volunteers must have an up to date CORI done with the Hanover Public Schools in order to volunteer at any school event.
+Parent(s)/guardian(s) often volunteer at school as classroom helpers, room parent(s)/guardian(s), library assistants, or field trip chaperones.
+All volunteers must have an up-to-date CORI and SORI completed by the Hanover Public Schools in order to volunteer at any school event.
+A CORI certification is only valid for two calendar years.
 Volunteers should also sign in before starting their tasks and wear a volunteer identification badge while in the school.